 John answered, “I guess so, but he seems very confident.”
 He handed the agent his phone number as Stockton said he would see what he could do.

 They shook hands and John left to tell Calvin.
 They spent the afternoon talking and finally Agent Stockton called.
 He said he got the amnesty and U.S. Marshals were already working on a WitSec plan.
-They’d be in Mountain Brook in a couple of days.
+They’d be in Mountain Brook by tomorrow afternoon.
 He needed Carter to come through now.
 John said he would pass the word and get back to him.

 At five o’clock, John pulled his pickup into the parking lot near the FBI command center.
 Greg Bass was still on duty and opened the door of the command center to call in that John Norman was here.
 Agents Stockton and Valence came out to meet John who was walking their way.